-Committee on Accreditation for the EMS
+Committee on Accreditation for the EMS Professions (CoAEMSP)

-Professions (CoAEMSP)

 8301 Lakeview Parkway Suite 111-312

 Rowlett, TX 75088

 (214) 703-8445

-Prerequisite: Completed Program application, State of Florida EMT License, Basic Life Support for Healthcare Provider certification, Minimum Reading Score on ACT (19), CPT (83), or PERT (106) less than two years old or eligibility for ENC1101.
+Prerequisite: Completed Program application, State of Florida EMT License, Basic Life Support for Healthcare Provider certification, Passing scores less than 2 years old on the reading section of the PERT or other state approved entrance exam, or a passing grade of "C" or higher in REA 0019, or ENC 1101.
 Three letters of recommendation and documented 240 hours of EMS work/volunteer experience.
 Must have a valid driver's license and current health insurance.
 Upon acceptance applicants must complete a background check conducted through Chipola College that will include fingerprinting, alcohol screening, and drug screening.

-EMS 2620 Paramedic I

-EMS 2621 Paramedic II

-EMS 2622 Paramedic III
+EMS 2620 Paramedic I EMS 2621 Paramedic II EMS 2622 Paramedic III